bigfont/AssetsOptimizer/README.md

 AssetsOptimizer
 ===============

-Compiles lesscss, minifies javascript, resizes and compresses images in one powershell script.
+Compiles lesscss, minifies javascript, resizes and compresses images in one PowerShell script.

 Prerequisites
 ===============

 1. Install node.js (for the lesscss compiling)
+2. Install PowerShell.
-2. Setup your assets folder structure.
+3. Setup your assets folder structure.
 It should look something like this:

 ```
 websiteRoot